 - Fraudulent activities can be controlled by using the MICR line on a check as fraud check-making systems do not know how to read the MICR line on checks.
 Hence, check fraud by altering and photocopying checks can be avoided.

 - MICR technology helps in quick check clearing, hence saving a lot of time and making check payments faster.

-- Not only checks, other financial documents like rebate coupons, invoices, and negotiable instruments can be printed using MICR lines.
+- Not only checks, but other financial documents like rebate coupons, invoices, and negotiable instruments can be printed using MICR lines.

 - All direct deposits and wire transfers are dependent on the routing number for clearing.
 The MICR number on checks facilitates the use of the ABA number.